KyleMit/CodingEverything/notes/events/vtcc-6.md

 #### Production Debugging

 * Learn OS gives for free
-* Some aibility with PerfView or other tools
+* Some ability with PerfView or other tools
 * Logging / ETW / SLAB
   * Difficult to run in production (performance issues on single thread)
 * Fearless dumps
 * Practice
 * *Performance problems are bugs*